bilecky/bilecky/README.md

 - 🚀 Open to collaborating on interesting projects and expanding my knowledge in the field.
 - 💫 Over the past year and a half, I've been freelancing, specializing in creating components for React-based applications, predominantly in the e-commerce domain.

-💡Feel free to explore my repositories to see some of the projects I've worked on.
+💡Feel free to explore my public repositories to see some of the projects I've worked on.
+However, please note that I can't share all of my projects due to confidentiality agreements.
 Don't hesitate to reach out if you have any questions or if you'd like to collaborate on something cool!

 ### "Portfolio" projects: